-- If you select oracle-j2sdk1.8 for Cloudera Manager 6, then you don't have to do anything further, because Altus Director always configures the Cloudera Manager repository, and the Cloudera Manager 6 repository has oracle-j2sdk1.8. - If you select oracle-j2sdk1.8 for Cloudera Manager 5, then you need to use a bootstrap script or AMI that ensures that the right yum repository is configured.
-The repository for Altus Director 2.x has oracle-j2sdk1.7 and oracle-j2sdk1.8.
+- If you select oracle-j2sdk1.8 for Cloudera Manager 6.x, then you don't have to do anything further, because Altus Director always configures the Cloudera Manager repository, and the Cloudera Manager 6 repository has oracle-j2sdk1.8. - If you select oracle-j2sdk1.8 for Cloudera Manager 5.x, then you need to use a bootstrap script or AMI that ensures that the right yum repository is configured.
+The repository for Altus Director 2.x has oracle-j2sdk1.7 and oracle-i2sdk1.8. - To install OpenJDK instead of Oracle JDK, ensure that the yum repository contains the OpenJDK Java version that you require.

-Here is how the DIRECTOR_MANAGED setting looks in a configuration file:
+Here is how the DIRECTOR MANAGED setting looks in a configuration file:

 '''

-...

 cloudera-manager {

 instance: ${instances.m3x} {

 tags {

 application: "Cloudera Manager 5"

-}

-javaInstallationStrategy: DIRECTOR_MANAGED
+javaInstallationStrategy: DIRECTOR MANAGED

-...

-}

 '''